SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Note: Some of you might want to have more control.
 No problem.
 All the files in the *Simulator Controller\Config*, *Simulator Controller\Translations*, *Simulator Controller\Grammars* and *Simulator Controller\Rules* folders are human readable and using a text editor and some *Diff* tool, you can do everything the automated procedure does on your own.
 But be sure to make a backup copy of all the files, just for peace of mind.
 Attention: These files use a two-byte character set, so be sure to use an editor that can handle this.

+## Release 4.0.0

+The shared database consolidation and distribution process is enabled with this release.
+Since you only will receive any data, when you also contribute to the content of the database, you will get a new chance to review your consent regarding the shared data.

+Beside that, this version introduces new voice commands for the Virtual Race Spotter to enable or disable the different spotter announcements while you are out on the track.
+If you want to use these commands, you have to enable the voice listener for this assistant in the configuration.
+Simply add "raceAssistantListener: On" to the list of plugin arguments for the "Race Spotter" plugin in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).

+***

 ## Release 3.9.8

 The local database has been revised heavily but all configuration updates will be handled automatically: